 This page provides updates on the latest Internet scams and hoaxes, specific information about what to do if you are a victim, and resources for further learning and education.

 Probably the fastest growing area of crime involving citizens and consumers is identity theft.
-It is also terribly difficult to resolve if you are a victim.
+It is very difficult to resolve if you are a victim.

-Delaware's Department of Justice's Consumer Protection Division and the Federal Trade Commission's IdentityTheft.gov provides advice to avoid identity theft and specific steps to take if your identity is compromised.
+Delaware's Department of Justice Consumer Protection Division and the Federal Trade Commission's IdentityTheft.gov provides advice to avoid identity theft and specific steps to take if your identity is compromised.

 Here are some links that may help you if you find you are a victim of Identity Theft.